Enhance Operational Framework

 Strengthen governance

-To improve the effectiveness of the Board of Directors, we will continue to utilize PDCA to improve the issues identified in questionnaires and interviews.
-In fiscal 2022, we implemented audits locally at seven out of eight global subsidiaries.
+To improve the effectiveness of the Board of Directors, we will continue to utilize the PDCA cycle to improve the issues identified in questionnaires and interviews.
+For fiscal years 2021 through 2023, we reached our goal of 300 total audits.
 We will continue to conduct audits using a risk-based approach, and we will strive to improve the quality of our audits.

 Improving the effectiveness of the Board of Directors Global Carry out efforts to improve effectiveness